enthought/enaml/docs/source/instructional/overview.rst

 - Be **extensible** and allow adaptation and addition of the base widgets with little effort.

+.. _dependencies:

 Prerequisites
 ^^^^^^^^^^^^^

-Enaml is developed using `Python <http://python.org/>`_ 2.7 and requires recent versions of the following libraries:
+Enaml is developed using `Python <http://python.org/>`_ 2.7 and requires recent (2012-current) versions of the following libraries:

 *Required*: